Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Methodology

 \paragraph{Postprocessing.} We parse model outputs using regular expressions to isolate predicted section headers (e.g., removing “Line 0:” prefixes).
 Predictions are evaluated against gold labels in the MedSecId and ONC datasets using precision, recall, F1, and \textit{hallucination rate}, defined as the percentage of lines assigned to non-existent section headers.
 In collaboration with the midwifery expert who assisted with annotations, we consolidated \textit{impression-and-plan} and \textit{plan} into the standardized label \textit{assessment-and-plan}, following clinical convention.
-This label aligns with terminology adopted in prior clinical section segmentation work \citep{denny2009evaluation, landes2022new}, supporting its use as a canonical form for evaluation.
+Because both labels were merged into an existing category, this consolidation reduced the effective ONC label set used for evaluation from 30 to 28 section headers.
+The resulting \textit{assessment-and-plan} label aligns with terminology adopted in prior clinical section segmentation work \citep{denny2009evaluation, landes2022new}, supporting its use as a canonical form for evaluation.